Patrick14Trani/MOTW-Character-Creator/Characters/Colored Beasts/The Dark One.md

 # The Dark One
 ## Description
 The largest of all the [[Colored Beast]]s and the most evil.
 The Dark one is refered to as incarnate evil.
 It was often at war with [[The Light One]].
 It would rain hell upon the land, killing crops, killing people, enslaving and abusing others.
+Created on [[Hearth]].

 Then one day a great sorcerer rose up.
 His name was [[Galendor]] and he created a spell to lock the dark one away amidst the [[Scarlet Mountains]].